-Strategy 2.1: Monitor existing on-site treatment wastewater systems to prevent contamination.
+Strategy 9B.1: Monitor existing on-site treatment wastewater systems to prevent contamination.

-Action 2.1.1: Undertake and fund a feasibility study for different scales and approaches to wastewater management in the plan area including sanitation districts, satellite systems and regional wastewater treatment facilities.
-Explore the possibility of establishing local financing mechanisms, such as an assessment district, to create a water and/or sanitation district to serve the planning area
+Action 9B.1.1: County Utilities will undertake and fund a feasibility study for different scales and approaches to wastewater management in the plan area including sanitation districts, satellite systems and regional wastewater treatment facilities.
+County utilities shall explore the possibility of establishing local financing mechanisms, such as an assessment district, to create a water and/or sanitation district or multiple different systems to serve the planning area.
+Any county managed wastewater treatment system created in the planning area shall be required to reuse effluent to serve the needs of the residents in the planning area and to supplement the planning areas water supply and shall not be exported outside of the planning area.

-Action 2.1.2: Develop a program that will assist homeowners with septic system compliance.
+Action 9B.1.2: County Utilities will develop a program that will assist homeowners with septic system compliance.
 Such a program should include education, outreach and funding mechanisms to help homeowners ensure existing and new septic systems meet applicable standards.
+Non-conforming septic systems are required to conform to existing requirements for septic systems if any component of the septic system is replaced according to the New Mexico Environmental Department Regulations.

-Action 2.13: Develop guidelines and assistance for all new developments to install wastewater treatments systems which are designed to treat effluent or wastewater to EPA and NMED standards.
+Action 9B.1.3: The LCLCPC and County Planning will develop Overlay amendmentguidelines to assist in ensuring all new developments install wastewater treatments systems which are designed to treat effluent or wastewater to EPA and NMED standards.
 (The state requires systems to meet EPA and NMED standards and in order to get a County development permit an applicant must have a state approved permit).
 This will include working with the Drinking Water Bureau of the Environment Department to disseminate information regarding how individuals can test their own water, all relevant County and State regulations regarding well drilling and maintenance, as well as scheduling periodic water fairs in the planning area.

-Action 2.1.4: Work with the NMED to develop voluntary noticing procedures whereby when new wells or septic systems are installed within the planning area, the land owner will provide a map of all wells, septic systems, open water courses, springs, arroyos and acequias on or adjacent to the property.
+Action 9B.1.4: County land Use will work with the NMED to develop voluntary noticing procedures whereby when new wells or septic systems are installed within the planning area, the land owner will provide a map of all wells, septic systems, open water courses, springs, arroyos and acequias on or adjacent to the property.
+New septic systems shall not be permitted within or directly adjacent to water courses, springs, arroyos or acequias.
 The intent of this is to prevent accidental placement of wells or septic systems which might have potential impacts to water resources and drainage on adjoining properties.

-Action 2.1.5: Develop a septic tank monitoring program.
+Action 9B.1.5: LCVA will advocate that the County develop a septic tank monitoring program.
 Such a program will require that individual septic tank sludge levels be measured every 2 years and pumped if called for by NMED standards.
 A biennial report examining septic tank conditions and problems in the planning area will be compiled and distributed to interested community organizations.
 This policy is intended to help homeowners ensure that septic systems will not fail, to avoid large costs of repairing failed systems, and protect surrounding water resources from potential contamination.

-Strategy 2.2: Minimize ground water impacts associated with polluting land uses.
+Strategy 9B.2: Minimize ground water impacts associated with polluting land uses.

-Action 2.2.1: Require existing commercial and institutional entities which produce animal or chemical wastes that have the potential to contaminate ground water which are located adjacent to or in the planning area to properly contain and dispose of all wastes either brought onto the property or generated through the entity’s operations.
+Action 9B.2.1: The LCLCPC and County Land Use will develop Overlay amendments to require existing commercial and institutional entities which produce animal or chemical wastes that have the potential to contaminate ground water which are located adjacent to or in the planning area to properly contain and dispose of all wastes either brought onto the property or generated through the entity’s operations.

-Strategy 2.3: Reduce erosion and pollution from storm water runoff.
+Strategy 9B.3: Reduce erosion and pollution from storm water runoff.